djalbat/yapp/README.md

   font-style: normal;
 }
 ```
-You do not have to provide this, rendering Yapp's styles will do so, but it is recommended that you check the network tab in your browser's developer tools to ensure that these files are being picked up.
+You do not have to provide this, rendering Yapp's styles will do so, but it is recommended that you check the network tab in your browser's developer tools to ensure that these files are being served.

 ## Styling Yapp